 Here are some good reasons to appeal an established onset date (EOD) and how to go about it to maximize your chances of a win.
-(For why your established onset date is important, see the first page of this article, challenging a disability EOD.)
+(For why your established onset date is important, see the first part of this article, challenging a disability EOD.)

 Why would cause the SSA to use the wrong numbers?
 Sometimes earnings show up in quarters when, in fact, an applicant didn't perform work.
-This can happen in contract jobs when a person receives payment well after work was completed or when companies (usually small or family-owned businesses) continue to pay a disabled worker for a period of time even after he or she can't work.
-It can also happen if you are an owner of a company but no longer have an active part in the business.
+Inaccurate earnings can happen due to contract jobs, when a person receives payment well after work was completed or when companies (often small or family-owned businesses) continue to pay a disabled worker for a period of time even after he or she can't work.
+It can also happen to applicants who are part owners of a company but no longer have an active part in the business.

 If you decide to appeal, here are examples of evidence that may be helpful in your appeal:

 When you receive your decision letter, it will explain in detail why the SSA decided your claim the way it did.
-If the SSA concluded that your established onset date (EOD) was different than the disability onset date you claimed on your application (your AOD), it will state specifically why.
+If the SSA concluded that your established onset date (EOD) should be different than the disability onset date you claimed on your application (your AOD), it will state specifically why.
 Make sure you review this section carefully for accuracy.